How to Get Certified with ESL Certification

 Popular destinations to teach English in Africa include Tanzania, South Africa, and Ghana.
 However, the official languages in these countries are already English so the demand is not terribly high.

 If you want to work in North Africa, countries like Egypt and Morocco hire English teachers.
-But most of these positions at lease require a Bachelor’s degree or higher.
+But most of these positions at least require a Bachelor’s degree or higher.